Selco: What We Ate and How We Got Food When the SHTF

 I am not advocating that you go out rioting and taking stuff from malls and stores when SHTF, but let’s say that if you find yourself there, think about what is useful to take in prepper terms.

-Here is one example: if the SHTF again here, there is parking machine in front of my home that gives you an automatic ticket when you sin here insert coins.
+Here is one example: if the SHTF again here, there is a parking machine in front of my home that gives you an automatic ticket when you insert coins.
 As soon as I see someone busting it open to take money from inside I will go and take the small solar panel from it (it is solar power operated).
 While other people think about money inside, I am thinking about solar power on the outside of it.

 Where you able to hunt or trap anything for meat?